 Looking for easy Halloween decor and craft ideas?
 These friendly little ghosts are cute and so easy a toddler can make them!

 Best of all, these quick Halloween crafts can be made from supplies you probably already have in your home!
-They’re a perfect Halloween craft for preschoolers and even toddlers and school-age kids can enjoy them as well!
+They’re a perfect Halloween craft for preschoolers and even toddlers.
+School-age kids can enjoy them as well!

 This craft is definitely a throwback to when I was a kid.
 My aunt especially was the master of finding new craft ideas to entertain 5 young girls, I was the oldest of the 5 girl cousins.
 Even better if it didn’t require a trip to the store first.